dantrim/hamming-codec/README.md

 #### Importing as a Module

-Once you have [installed hamming-codec](#python-installation), you can `import` it and perform encoding/decoding as follows:
+Once you have [installed hamming-codec](#python-installation), you can import the `hamming_codec` module and perform encoding/decoding like so:

 ```python
 >>> import hamming_codec
 >>> encoded_message = hamming_codec.encode(0x4235, 16) # returns a binary string representation